Dal Perio - Remembering Rose Marie

 John: Alright, great!
 Now, Dal one of the things that I thought was interesting as we get ready for the show is I didn't know that you were mentored by Rose Marie Pangborn.
 You were just right at the end of her life, I suppose.

 John: Right.
 Yeah, it's very interesting.
-Okay, there's much things I'd like to kind of respond to that.
+Okay, there are many things I'd like to kind of respond to that.
 Yeah, a lot of topics.
 I mean, there's the general idea of storytelling, which I think is important and how it drives research.
-Like you said, it isn't simply that you conduct research, then you try to figure out what story is.
-I think sometimes there are these stories that we're already, like I have a story right now that which is that people are being forced to try samples, products, whatever, that they would not normally try.
+As you said, it isn't simply that you conduct research, then you try to figure out what the story is.
+I think sometimes there are these stories that we're already like I have a story right now that which is that people are being forced to try samples, products, whatever, that they would not normally try.
 And this is based on my own experience.
 And it's kind of anecdotal that right now you don't buy what you want.
 You buy what you can get to a large extent when not everything is available.
-And for example, with plant based food, more people are going to try plant based meats because there's a meat shortage.
+And for example, with plant-based food, more people are going to try plant-based meats because there's a meat shortage.
 And some of those people are actually going to like it.
 They might not go back.
-They might find out, hey, you know, I actually like plant based sausages.
+They might find out, hey, you know, I actually like plant-based sausages.
 So what are some of the stories to the extent that you can't?
 I mean, we have to be respectful of any kind of confidentiality.
 But what are some of the stories that are kind of going through your head right now as far as the pandemic and consumer behavior and what's happening in Starbucks to the extent that you feel comfortable talking about it?

 Dal: Don't say the brand because the next pandemic you won't be able to get it.
 Everyone will be buying it.

-Dal: Yeah, I can talk about what I know and what hasn't been communicated to to us.
+Dal: Yeah, I can talk about what I know and what hasn't been communicated to us.
 And one of the things is that almost and I'll start with trying to assess where I got hit hard first.
-And so what I can share with you is something that that is now is that in China, almost all of the Starbucks are open.
-So, I mean, when I say that, I'm saying with great confidence that it's more like the over 95% of them of the Starbucks opened.
-So as far as what's happening here in the US, it's tough for me to say, mostly because of the fact that it is a state by state thing, like we don't have this federal regulation that saying hey, this is open and this is essential, right?
-It's state by state.
+And so what I can share with you is something that that is now is that in China, almost all of the Starbucks is open.
+So, I mean, when I say that, I'm saying with great confidence that it's more like over 95% of them of the Starbucks opened.
+So as far as what's happening here in the US, it's tough for me to say, mostly because of the fact that it is a state-by-state thing like we don't have this federal regulation that saying hey, this is open and this is essential, right?
+It's stated by state.
 So I think that it's different within each state.
-And I as far as what has been communicated in the state of Washington is that we're currently at May 4th.
+And I as far as what has been communicated in the state of Washington is that we're currently on May 4th.
 But I know that there was an announcement that was made yesterday that it would get out to the end of May.
-As far as what's happening in Washington, it could possibly be and this is for essential and that changes, too, right?
+As far as what's happening in Washington, it could possibly be and this is essential and that changes, too, right?
 So I don't know where Starbucks will fall on that.
 But I think that we're just taking our cues.
-The Starbucks company is taking their cues from whatever the local or state government is telling us.
-And I know that probably in other places. other states there probably are Starbucks that are open.
+The Starbucks company is taking its cues from whatever the local or state government is telling us.
+And I know that probably in other places.
+In other states, there probably are Starbucks that is open.
 But I don't know.

 Dal: Yeah.
-I definitely would be interesting I think from a perspective of looking at segmentations.
-And so the assumption is exactly what you said is that given the point where each of those locations are in the impact of the pandemic.
+It definitely would be interesting I think from a perspective of looking at segmentations.
+And so the assumption is exactly what you said is that given the point where each of those locations is in the impact of the pandemic.
 I think that would be an interesting thing to look at.
 Yeah, I don't know.
 I think it would be a great study.
-I'm actually, that's interesting because as I'm trying to talk to you much of thinking out loud at the same time, is that is that true?
+I'm actually, that's interesting because as I'm trying to talk to you much of thinking out loud at the same time, is that true?
 So, you know, thinking of the hypothesis is that actually true because the assumption previously was that maybe the differences would be segmented based on where they live.
 Not counting the pandemic crisis, so let's look at where they live and where their location is, where's the segmentations emerge.
 But I think with a lot of research that I've done, not only at Starbucks but in other companies that I've worked for, we found that location isn't always segmented out.
 So I think that using as previous research, I think more so recently and I say recently, I mean, like in the last 10 years, that it was like early on in my career.
-I think you could definitely say that there's going to be a segmentation based on where people live and most of the times it was true.
+I think you could definitely say that there's going to be a segmentation based on where people live and most of the time it was true.
 But as the US became more mobile, it became less and less.
-So people who live in a specific city, it doesn't necessarily mean that's what they were born and raised.
+So, for people who live in a specific city, it doesn't necessarily mean that's what they were born and raised in.
 They happen to be looking for a job or for whatever reason.
-So they're bringing them there piece of that there segmentation to another place.
-So I think that using that as an assumption, based on what you said, I think that there would be that segmentation based on where people live.
-So you could probably safely say that if you did analyze and look for segmentation as to where people are in that specific point in the pandemic response, I think it is valid.
+So they're bringing them they're a piece of that their segmentation to another place.
+So I think that using that as an assumption, based on what you said, think that there would be that segmentation based on where people live.
+So you could probably safely say that if you did analyze and look for segmentation as to where people are at that specific point in the pandemic response, I think it is valid.